marjanpoimijat/berry-picker-tracker-docs/docs/encryption.md

 Berry Picker Tracker uses 128-bit AES-CBC encryption.
 Keys are stored using native secure storage solutions of Android and iOS.

+## Important!

+The current implementation uses Base64 encoding because the UTF-8 encoding in CryptoES **is broken**.

+The methods named `encrypt` and `decrypt` are only used for testing and should be deleted after encryption has been fully implemented.
+The actual encryption and decryption methods are `encryptWaypoint` and `decryptWaypoint` respectively.

 ## Short Glossary

 - **Initialization vector, iv**